KyleRhoads45/Renderer/README.md

 ![JitterColored](https://github.com/user-attachments/assets/4c0a20d0-49c5-4016-903d-6f5f112bed77)

-I found good results with a grid size of 16 x 16 and a filter size of 10 x 10.
+The results with a grid size of 16 x 16 and a filter size of 10 x 10.
+Notice how there is no longer jagged edges or gradient stepping like in the previous image with no PCF filtering.

 ![SoftShadowsSmall](https://github.com/user-attachments/assets/a663fe3e-77fb-41f2-a34c-5546dd71e936)